etjoy82/Recursive-Intelligence-Expansion/README.md

 <h1 id="core-concepts">⚙️ Core Concepts</h1>

 Welcome to **Recursive-Intelligence-Expansion**!
 If the terms seem a bit abstract at first, don’t worry — that’s natural.
 Think of this as a **collaborative thinking system** that helps both humans and AI explore complex ideas using speculative reasoning and recursive feedback.
+This section details the core concepts as onboarding to RIEM{}.

+(As a sidebar, for those who wish to dive deeper into some of the hundreds of concepts within RIEM{} after understanding the core concepts in this section, a small non-exhaustive 36-entry glossary is [available here](./glossary-non-exhaustive.md).
+A complete glossary is still an ongoing project as RIEM{} continues to expand daily.)

 Here’s how the core concepts work:

 #### 🌐 **TSL (Triple Speculative Lens)**
 The foundation of Recursive-Intelligence-Expansion is a three-lens cognitive framework designed to explore possibilities.
 Each lens shifts how we think about knowledge: